Combating sexual violence — is 'chemical castration' a valid method? | DW | 15.03.2021

 Europe has employed both surgical and "chemical castration" in the past and present — but only for certain aggressive, violent sexual offenders.

-She pointed to studies in the Czech Republic, where only 4 in 100 sex offenders that have been surgically castrated later offended again.
+She pointed to studies in the Czech Republic, where only four in 100 sex offenders who had been surgically castrated later offended again.

 At present, Germany offers "chemical castration" as an option in forensic psychiatric settings — for sex offenders who are mentally ill and dangerous and are housed in high-security hospitals.